wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/azure-sdk-dotnet-release-notes-2_7.md

 - Integrated Properties panel which shows developer-focused properties commonly needed during dev/test
 - Quick switching of the account to use when enumerating resources (use Settings command on toolbar)
-- Filtering of subscriptions to use when enumerating resources (use Settings command on toolbar) 
+- Filtering of subscriptions to use when enumerating resources (use Settings command on toolbar)
-- Deep links to the Azure Management Portal for management of resources and resource groups 
+- Deep links to the Azure Portal for management of resources and resource groups

 ###Azure Resource Manager Tools